I. If You Need to Calm Down Right Now

 Developed by Stanislav and Christina Grof in the 1970s as a non-pharmacological alternative to LSD therapy after psychedelic research was shut down.
 The practice involves prolonged deliberate hyperventilation accompanied by evocative music, performed in 2-3 hour group sessions under facilitator supervision.

-Documented adverse events: Holotropic Breathwork has been associated with psychotic emergence, dissociative episodes, dramatic emotional release that may destabilize vulnerable practitioners, and re-traumatization in trauma populations.
+Documented adverse events: Holotropic Breathwork has been associated with psychotic emergence, dissociative episodes, dramatic emotional release that may destabilise vulnerable practitioners, and re-traumatisation in trauma populations.
 The prolonged hyperventilation produces measurable alkalosis and cerebral vasoconstriction; combined with the suggestibility induced by music and group dynamics, it produces altered states that some practitioners are not equipped to integrate.

 If you’re interested: seek out certified Grof-trained facilitators (the Grof Transpersonal Training program), and only after an honest assessment of personal risk factors.
 Not appropriate for those with a personal or family history of psychosis or bipolar disorder, severe trauma without therapeutic support, or pregnancy.